 The business model behind LadenZeile was rolled out to other European countries from July to December 2011, including France, Italy and Spain.
 In addition to LadenZeile in Germany, Visual Meta is also present in 12 other countries under the brand ShopAlike.

-Robert M. Maier and Johannes Schaback have continued to act as long-term managing partners even after the takeover.
-In 2015 Johannes Kotte joined them as third managing director.
+Robert M. Maier has continued to act as long-term managing partner even after the takeover.
+In 2015 Johannes Kotte joined as managing director.